Residency: Zoological Medicine

 The 3 year program is designed to provide in-depth training in the medical and scientific aspects of clinical zoological medicine.
 This training includes non-clinical periods for literature review, basic science training, case report preparation, preparation for board examination, and research.

-This program is designed to provide training in all five emphasis areas of the college of zoological medicine.
+This program is designed to provide training in all emphasis areas of the American College of Zoological Medicine.
 Each resident will be selected with a declared interest in one emphasis area.
 This will determine the second and third year activities of that resident in the program.
 For example, a resident selected for a strong emphasis in primary care of captive zoo animals will spend much of the second and third years of the program working with those species in a zoo setting.
-The first year of the program is designed to provide core experiences to all residents in each of the 5 emphasis areas.
+A resident selected for an aquatic animal focus will spend much of the second and third years based at the NC Coast.
+The first year of the program is designed to provide core experiences to all residents in each of the emphasis areas.

 Residents will be expected to be preparing for boards throughout the residency program.
 This preparation will include attending the ACZM short course each year, reading appropriate texts in the field under the guidance of the mentors, and keeping abreast of the current literature.
 NCSU Libraries provides access to materials on the ACZM Annotated Suggested Reading List for the examination in addition to many other relevant resources.
 Current literature to be reviewed for the Thursday sessions includes the following:

 - Journal Fish Disease